ziolai/nederlanse-vlam-vereniging/README.md

 ### Other Yearly Expenses

 - IFRF membership

-- MetalToPower: EUR 98.080 over four years.
+- MetalToPower: EUR 98.080 over four years?
 - DYNAF
+- website: EUR 60 per year (to be verified)

 ### Yearly Income

-- membership from Bekaert (Raymond Westers and Marc Bus), Bosch and Shell;
+- membership from Bekaert (Raymond Westers and Marc Bus);
+- membership from Bosch (Nijso Beishuizen)
+- membership from Shell (Stefano Mania);

 ## Section 3: Combura-2022
 - website [combura.nl](https://www.combura.nl)
 - hosted by SciConf organisers (Gemma van der Windt and Marion de Boer and Phyros Stathis(website))
-- alternatives (payment via IDEAL): [CVENT](cvent.org)
+- alternatives (payment via IDEAL): [EasyConferences](EasyConferences.eu) or [CVENT](cvent.org)
 - dates: Wednesday 23 en Thursday 24 November 2022

-### Section 3.1: Online Registration
+### Section 3.1: Online Registration and Payment

-<b>Info from EasyConference</b>: In the first instance, we will support you fully with the online registration.
+<b>Info from EasyConferences</b>: In the first instance, we will support you fully with the online registration.
 The cost for this service would be 20.00 euro per registration, (plus VAT, 19% in Cyprus, if this cannot be avoided as per EU regulations).
 The following services will be included:

 ·        Online registration for the conference.
 ·        Online support to participants and organisers